Akasho09/sem5/Computer Architecture/EndSem/Unit 3/questions.md

 # What is the function of hazard detection unit?
 Write and elaborate the technique used to detect Read-after-Write hazard.
 ---
+The Hazard Detection Unit (HDU) is a crucial component of a pipelined processor designed to identify and resolve data hazards dynamically.
+Its primary functions include:

+- Vertical units before ALU muxes , DM , after DM.
+Connect 2 to Forwarding unit (Other 2 are from Reg file and 3 ops to Muxes ) , 2 to Muxes before ALU .

 Function of the Hazard Detection Unit:
 The Hazard Detection Unit (HDU) is a crucial component of a pipelined processor designed to identify and resolve data hazards dynamically.
 Its primary functions include:
 - Detecting Hazards: